-In addition, the Bersin theory assesses individuals, which raises serious concerns of anonymity and could become an ethical quagmire.
 Employee Engagement theory and best practices gather individual opinions from individual employees anonymously for the sole purpose of gathering enough opinions to establish the facts about the organization.
 The facts about the organization are then used by Organizational Psychologists for Organizational Development, through which employee engagement is improved on a company-wide basis.

 Job Satisfaction measures employees’ contentment with their work, which subsequently influences their psychological attachment to the organization and their job role.
 Many factors both contribute to and act as markers for Job Satisfaction, such as Benefits & Compensation, Training & Career Advancement Opportunities, Morale, Recognition, Work Life Balance, and more.

 Managerial Relationships explores the security of the relationship between management and employees, and the extent to which employees trust management and feel valued by the organization.
 Many factors contribute to and act as markers for this Root Cause of Employee Engagement, including Management Style, Supervision, Communications, Company Image, and more.

 Finally, Culture assesses employee perceptions of the working environment, and the extent to which employees believe the organization is a good place to work.
 Factors driving Culture include perceptions about Teamwork, Climate, Quality, Customer Service, Safety, and more.